bruno-braga/metronome/README.md

 ## Step 2

-- Behaviours added towards turning the metronome's light ON and OFF
+- Behaviours added towards toggling the metronome's light ON and OFF

 ## Step 3